Broadway Limited

-The Broadway Limited was a passenger train operated by the Pennsylvania Railroad (PRR) between New York City and Chicago.
-It operated from 1912 to 1995.
+The Broadway Limited was a passenger train operated by the Pennsylvania Railroad (PRR) between New York City and Chicago from 1912 to 1995.
 It was the Pennsylvania's premier train, competing directly with the New York Central Railroad's 20th Century Limited.
 The Broadway Limited continued operating after the formation of Penn Central (PC) in February 1968, one of the few long-distance trains to do so.
 PC conveyed the train to Amtrak in 1971, who operated it until 1995.
 The train's name referred not to Broadway in Manhattan, but rather to the "broad way" of PRR's four-track right-of-way along the majority of its route.

 History

 Pennsylvania Railroad

-The Pennsylvania Special was one of nine express trains the Pennsylvania Railroad (PRR) operated between New York City and Chicago.
-On November 14, 1912, PRR renamed it the Broadway Limited, to avoid confusion with the similarly-named Pennsylvania Limited.
-The name, though spelled as "Broadway", honored PRR's four-track "broad way" main line.
+The Pennsylvania Special was one of nine express trains the PRR operated between New York City and Chicago.
+On November 14, 1912, the PRR renamed it the Broadway Limited, to avoid confusion with the similarly named Pennsylvania Limited.
+The name, though spelled as "Broadway", honored the PRR's four-track "broad way" main line.
 In the heavyweight era the Broadway Limited was an extra-fare, all sleeper (no coach service) train with an open-platform observation car at the end, such as Continental Hall and Washington Hall.
 The scheduled running time was 20 hours until it was reduced to 18 hours in 1932.
 Further reductions took place between 1932 and 1935, with the final heavyweight running time at 16 hours, 30 minutes.

 On June 15, 1938, the Broadway Limited received lightweight streamlined cars to replace its heavyweight steel cars; on the same day rival New York Central Railroad's (NYC) 20th Century Limited was streamlined.
-Raymond Loewy styled the new cars and the PRR GG1 electric locomotive as well as some streamlined steam locomotives for PRR, notably the S1 and T1 Duplex drive engines.
+Raymond Loewy styled the new cars and the PRR GG1 electric locomotive as well as some streamlined steam locomotives for the PRR, notably the S1 and T1 Duplex drive engines.
 The Broadway Limited was one of four pre-World War II PRR trains to receive such equipment; the others being the General (New York–Chicago), Spirit of St. Louis (New York–St. Louis), and Liberty Limited (Washington–Chicago).
 Other PRR trains continued to use heavyweight cars until after the end of World War II.
 Most of the 1938 cars were built new by Pullman-Standard between March and May of that year, but the diners, RPO and baggage cars were rebuilt from heavyweight cars by the railroad's Altoona shops.
 The Broadway Limited was the only PRR train to be completely re-equipped with lightweight sleeping cars before World War II.
 The train's running time was further reduced to 16 hours.